JMO3E/Case-Study-Bike-Shares/README.md

 ### Visualization

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the visualization stage I started creating the visuals in Tableau with the existing the analysis stage results.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the visualization stage I started creating the visuals in Tableau with the existing analysis stage results.

 ![Users by Memberships](Visuals/R_C_M.png)